HanaChew/CarND-CapstoneProject/README.md

 Architecture overview taken from Udacity class notes

 ## Waypoint-Updater
+### Description
+As can be seen in the architecture picture, the node receives
+- base waypoints
+- traffic_waypoints
+- current_pose
+and publishes
+- current_pose.
+### First Part
+During the first part, only base_waypoints and current_pose are considered.
+Within the intialization, local variables are initialized and the `spin()` was changed to a `loop()` in order to gain more control on publishing frequency (50 Hz).
+Within the loop, the closest waypoint from `base_waypoints` is calculated dependend on `current_pose`.
+This is done by inserting the 2d-coordinates of each waypoint to a KDTree and querying the first element.
+This result needs to be checked to be in front of the car by a dot-product.
+Following things were done:
 - changed callback functions
 - implemented waypoint updater
 - added rospy.loginfo and rospy.logwarn for debugging